diskoverdata/diskover-docs/source_files/support_zendesk.md

 ### Step 2 | Suggested Articles

 🔴 &nbsp;When you start typing the subject of your issue, Zendesk will search the knowledge base and gather possible articles related to the keywords.
-You can click on any suggested article and you may find an immediate resolution to your issue without having to contact support.
+You can click on any suggested article and you may find an immediate resolution to your issue without having to create a ticket.

 ![Image: Zendesk Check your Email Notice](images/zendesk_submit_request_step3.png)